RenoTz/offer-technical-test/README.md

 This will allow us to easily manipulate the data without any impact.

 # Build and Test
-You can build this project with command below : mvn clean compile
+Build this project with command below : mvn clean compile

 Then, launch Application.